PMaynard/Hidden-Service-Tunnel/README.md

-# Hidden Servier Tunnel with port knocking
+# Hidden Service Tunnel with port knocking

 This script will configure two services Tor, and Knockd.